HMCS Provider, HMCML Q106 & Q108, 1940's

 states that the numbers only went as high as Q129.
 Two other motor

-launches are also visible but their numbers aren't.
+launches are also visible but their numbers are not.

 This photo may also have been taken from another Motor Launch.